InfraLore/make_for_devops/chapters/02-executable_readme.md

 # Chapter 2 - The Executable README

-_Transforming the traditional README from static documentation into an interactive, always-current guide to your project's capabilities._
+\chaptersubtitle{Transforming the traditional README from static documentation into an interactive, always-current guide to your project's capabilities.}

 Every developer has experienced the frustration: you clone a promising repository, eager to try it out, only to find a README that's either woefully